AmishaSingla/question2/README.md

 ### Editor
-WE STRONGLY ADVICE AGAINST ECLIPSE, NETBEANS, IDEA or any other mainstream Java IDE and recommend simple file editors such as Sublime, Atom, TextMate, Textpad etc.,
+For this project, WE STRONGLY ADVICE AGAINST ECLIPSE, NETBEANS, IDEA or any other mainstream Java IDE and recommend simple file editors such as Sublime, Atom, TextMate, Textpad etc.,

 ### Building and executing this project